eed3si9n/eed3si9n.com/content/posts/isolating-plugin-classpath.md

 end BootstrapPlugin
 ```

-In this example, we will add Coursier CLI that was built using Scala 2.12.
-Because it will be injected to the build, be sure to prefix the name with your plugin name, like `bootstrapCs`.
+In this example, we add the Coursier CLI, which was built with Scala 2.12.
+Since it's injected into the build, prefix the name with your plugin name, like `bootstrapCs`.

 ### calling the command-line